 What are desk screens?

-Desk screens (also known as desk partitions) are dividers attached to desks to provide a level of privacy between employees.
-These systems tend to be popular in group desking situations, such as call centres or busy offices, as they offer privacy without the level of isolation that often comes with a cubicle set up.
+(also known as desk partitions) are dividers attached to desks to provide a level of privacy between employees.
+These systems tend to be popular in bench desking situations, as they offer privacy without the level of isolation that often comes with a cubicle set up.
 They offer a division between desks and can be easily taken off or changed.
 Providing a flexible partition solution should your office layout or desk situation change.
-Depending on the material they are made of desk screens are also able to reduce the noise among the desks.
+Depending on the material they are made of, acoustic desk screens are also able to reduce the noise among the desks.
 Providing a better, more productive environment.

 What are acoustic screens?

 are vertical, freestanding or desk mounted fabric covered, double-sided screen dividers.
 Used in open areas, like open plan offices, to absorb noise or to reduce echo.
 Acoustic screens act as a barrier by helping to prevent noise from passing through one area to another.
 They are designed to minimise sound travel and to create private spaces in open plan offices.
 Acoustic screens offer the dual benefit of sound absorption and blocking.
 These screens are flexible and can be easily re-positioned in order to provide the most effective sound blocking solution.

 What are acoustic panels?